openhive-network/tx-inspector/README.md

   <tr>
     <td rowspan="2">ID</td>
     <td rowspan="2">ID of the transaction.
 Uniquely identifies the transaction within the blockchain network.</td>
-    <td>ID in string format based on the pack type.</td>
+    <td>The ID is presented in string format, which differs depending on the pack type.</td>
     <td> - </td>
   </tr>
   <tr>
-    <td>Both serialization variants ID.</td>
+    <td>The application displays the ID for both pack type variants, allowing users to see the representation for each type when the specific pack type is unknown.</td>
-    <td>If the pack type is unknown, the application is unable to determine which serialization ID to display, so it presents both variants.</td>
+    <td>In situations where the pack type is unknown, the application faces uncertainty in selecting the appropriate serialization ID to display.
+To address this, it presents both serialization ID variants.</td>
   </tr>
   <tr>
     <td rowspan="2">Sig Digest</td>